sanya-sharma/distributed-systems-ghc/README.md

 ```

 **2. Add the implementation of ExecuteTransaction for executing circuit breaker**<br />
-    TODOs:<br />
+    &nbsp;TODOs:<br />
-      - If the circuit is open, we will not attempt to call the gateway.<br />
+      &ensp;- If the circuit is open, we will not attempt to call the gateway.<br />
-      - When encountered failure, if the number of consecutive failures is greater than the desired failure count open the circuit.<br />
+      &ensp;- When encountered failure, if the number of consecutive failures is greater than the desired failure count open the circuit.<br />
-      - Best Practice: Print log informing user of state of circuit wherever required.<br />
+      &ensp;- Best Practice: Print log informing user of state of circuit wherever required.<br />

 ```
     /*